-3.10 University Occupational Health Advisor
+3.12 University Occupational Health Advisor

-The University Occupational Health Advisor shall advise the university on workplace or work-related health matters.
+The University Occupational Health Advisor shall advise the University on workplace or work-related health matters.

-The Occupational Health Advisor will develop, on behalf of the Health, Safety and Environment Committee, university occupational health policy.
+The Occupational Health Advisor will develop, on behalf of the Health, Safety and Environment Committee, University occupational health policy.

 The Occupational Health Advisor will carry out monitoring and auditing of occupational health issues to ensure compliance with university policy.